 Being the no. 1 choice for CMS, WordPress is highly customisable and extendable.
 Initially designed as a blogging platform, WP is a great candidate for small business websites, either information or eCommerce.
-With the help of 'drag & drop' visual builders, WP is also considered as the most user friendly CMS, making content updates effortless.
+With the help of 'drag & drop' visual builders, WP is also considered as the most user-friendly CMS, making content updates effortless.

 If you're looking to build your business website with the ability to self-manage most content updates, WP is a great choice.
-For eCommerce startups, if your product range is uncomplicated and there's no need for sophisticated integrations, WordPress combined with WooCommerce can deliver just as much functionality and performance as any other eCommerce platform.
+For eCommerce startups, if your product range is uncomplicated, and there's no need for sophisticated integrations, WordPress combined with WooCommerce can deliver just as much functionality and performance as any other eCommerce platform.
 Our preparation list and cost factors articles can help you get started.

 Similar to WordPress, Magento is a dedicated CMS for eCommerce.
 With the release of Magento 2, there is finally a promising answer to a fast, admin friendly, scalable, responsive and conversion optimised eCommerce platform.
-Based on our experience in previous Magento 2 projects, we have to say the most exciting part of Magento 2 is the ability to seamlessly integrate with other business software.
+Based on our experience in previous Magento 2 projects, we have to say the most exciting part of Magento 2 is the ability to integrate with other business software seamlessly.
 As a result, the improved efficiency allows a small team capable of handling a much higher business revenue than ever before.

 POS integration.
 For businesses with both online and offline stores, POS integration is a must have as it keeps stock level in check.

 As part of our premium hosting services, we also offer speed optimisation to get most out of your current server specs.
-As your SKUs start to grow, a bigger server with more computer power is inevitable, however before that happen, we should tune up both eCommerce websites and server environment to ensure they are running as efficient as possible.
-Blindly upgrading server without speed optimisation is often a waste of money.
+As your SKUs start to grow, a bigger server with more computer power is inevitable, however before that happen, we should tune up both eCommerce websites and server environment to ensure they are running as efficiently as possible.
+Blindly upgrading the server without speed optimisation is often a waste of money.

-If you're a power seller and serious about speed then we can look into CDN (content delivery network) and load balancing because they are the solutions to take your store to the next level.
+If you're a power seller and serious about speed, then we can look into CDN (content delivery network) and load balancing because they are the solutions to take your store to the next level.

 Your site is mobile friendly - not just in the eyes of humans, but also according to search engine crawlers.

-Surprisingly many tech giants built their multi-million dollar businesses on things many of us would deem to be little value, one of them is personal information.
-The fact is, in the context of online marketing personal data means business.
+Surprisingly many tech giants built their multi-million dollar businesses on things many of us would deem to be little value: one of them is personal information.
+The fact is, in the context of online marketing, personal data means business.
 To offer personalised shopping, we must first collect customer data.
-Other than name and email, customers' order history tells us a lot about them which is where personalised shopping starts - by analysing eCommerce data.
+Other than name and email, customers' order history tells us a lot about them, which is where personalised shopping starts - by analysing eCommerce data.

 As a side note: none of the above would ever take place if we don't take time to learn your business and discover the culprit that holds up your business from going full throttle.
 In some circumstances, technology alone is just not enough to make a business transformation; an inquisitive mind on the other hand, can often be a game changer.